taminater/LEAPs/content/leaps/LEAP-29.md

 7. Issuing Discretionary Incentives
 8. Partnership Operational Costs
 9. Funding Operational Costs of the Lyra Protocol
-10. Core Contributor Payments and Discretionary Bonuses
+10. Funding the Operations Committee

 Each of these functions is critical to the continued operation of the Lyra Protocol and will be the Treasury Council’s responsibility going forward.
 This LEAP is designed to ensure that these critical functions are performed by community members elected specifically for their ability to manage these responsibilities.

 **Treasury Management**